Insider Sell: EVP & CFO Ki - GuruFocus.com

 On May 23, 2023, Executive Vice President and Chief Financial Officer Kimberly Nelson sold 6,940 shares of SPS Commerce Inc (SPSC, Financial) at a price of $163.17 per share.
-This transaction comes as part of a series of insider sales by Nelson over the past year, during which she has sold a total of 44,339 shares and purchased none.
+This transaction comes as part of a series of insider sells by Nelson over the past year, totaling 44,339 shares sold and no shares purchased.

 Who is Kimberly Nelson of SPS Commerce Inc?

-Kimberly Nelson serves as the Executive Vice President and Chief Financial Officer of SPS Commerce Inc. She has been with the company since 2007 and has played a significant role in the company's financial growth and stability.
-With her extensive experience in finance and management, Nelson has been instrumental in guiding SPS Commerce through various market challenges and opportunities.
+Kimberly Nelson serves as the Executive Vice President and Chief Financial Officer of SPS Commerce Inc. She joined the company in 2007 and has played a crucial role in the company's financial management and growth.
+With her extensive experience in finance and accounting, Nelson has been instrumental in driving the company's strategic initiatives and financial performance.

 SPS Commerce Inc's Business Description

 SPS Commerce Inc is a leading provider of cloud-based supply chain management solutions, offering a comprehensive suite of services that enable businesses to streamline their supply chain processes.
-The company's solutions include Electronic Data Interchange (EDI), analytics, sourcing, and collaboration tools, which help businesses improve efficiency, reduce costs, and enhance their relationships with trading partners.
+The company's solutions include Electronic Data Interchange (EDI), analytics, sourcing, and collaboration tools, which help businesses improve efficiency, reduce costs, and enhance customer relationships.
 SPS Commerce serves a diverse range of industries, including retail, manufacturing, and logistics, and has a global customer base.

 Insider Buy/Sell Analysis and Relationship with Stock Price

-Over the past year, there have been no insider buys for SPS Commerce Inc, while there have been 28 insider sells.
-This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains.
-However, it is essential to consider the broader context of the company's performance and market conditions when interpreting insider transactions.
+Over the past year, there have been no insider buys for SPS Commerce Inc, while there have been 28 insider sells, including the recent transaction by Kimberly Nelson.
+This trend could indicate that insiders believe the stock is overvalued or that they are taking advantage of the current market conditions to realize gains on their investments.

-On the day of Kimberly Nelson's recent sale, shares of SPS Commerce Inc were trading at $163.17, giving the stock a market cap of $5,773.637 million.
-The price-earnings ratio is 101.31, which is higher than the industry median of 26.7 but lower than the company's historical median price-earnings ratio.
-This indicates that the stock may be overvalued compared to its peers but undervalued based on its historical performance.
+On the day of Nelson's recent sell, shares of SPS Commerce Inc were trading at $163.17, giving the company a market capitalization of $5,885.428 million.
+The stock's price-earnings ratio is 103.27, which is higher than the industry median of 26.81 but lower than the company's historical median price-earnings ratio.
+This suggests that the stock may be overvalued compared to its peers and historical performance.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.